-In accordance with the requirements of IAS 36 Impairment of Assets, the carrying value of the Company's investment in subsidiaries is reviewed for indicators of impairment on an annual basis.
-At 31 December 2022, the Directors assessed the impact of new potential indicators of impairment and concluded that there was no (2021: no) risk of impairment.
+In accordance with the requirements of IAS 36, the carrying value of the Company's investment in subsidiaries is reviewed for indicators of impairment on an annual basis.
+At 31 December 2023, the Directors assessed the impact of new potential indicators of impairment and concluded that there was no (2022: no) risk of impairment.

-Notes to the Financial Statements for the year ended 31 December 2022 (continued)
+Notes to the Financial Statements for the year ended 31 December 2023 (continued)

-As at 31 December 2022, the companies listed below and on the following pages are indirectly held by the Company except for Brown Brothers & Company, Limited, Powerfield Limited, Ross Ceramics Limited, Timec 1487 Limited, Vinters Defence Systems Limited, Vinters International Limited and Vinters-Armstrongs (Engineers) Limited which are 100% directly owned by the Company.
+As at 31 December 2023, the companies listed below and on the following pages are indirectly held by the Company except for Brown Brothers & Company, Limited, Powerfield Limited, Ross Ceramics Limited, Timec 1487 Limited, Vinters Defence Systems Limited, Vinters International Limited and Vinters-Armstrongs (Engineers) Limited which are 100% directly owned by the Company.
 The financial year end of each company listed below is 31 December unless otherwise indicated.